jdoleary/Spellmasons/docs/TasksCurrent.md

+I have 3 days left until we leave for our trip.
+If there is a unit within COLLISION_MESH_RADIUS of castTarget, then you are within range to cast.
+This needs to be implemented in 2 places:
+- Planning View
+- Actual cast where it says "No Target"
 ## Focus
-- **Important** When AOE cast is out of range, only show AOE circle where it will cast
+- **PRETRIP** When AOE cast is out of range, only show AOE circle where it will cast
     - Come up with better solution for out of range casting, but still allowing predictions
-- task: Tweak pathing to be able to walk through 'walkThisGap.png' on desktop
+- **PRETRIP** task: Tweak pathing to be able to walk through 'walkThisGap.png' on desktop
     - 0.2643389503447078
 ## Bugs
 - Priest "run away" ai is broken